“They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety.”

 While we have come far since the drafting and implementation of our constitution, our nation building process still is incomplete, as there are sections of this great nation – like us Gorkhas, who are yet to live the promise that Independent India guaranteed and envisioned for her citizens.
-69 years into independence, even to this day, we – the Gorkhas are forced to live a discriminated and marginalized lives – most of all a life with dignity.
+70 years into our own constitution, even to this day, we – the Gorkhas are forced to live a discriminated and marginalized lives – most of all a life with dignity.

 Every time we have aspired to live by and execute our constitutional rights and freedom that entitles us to demand for a state of our own within the Union of India, we have been labelled time and again as “foreigners”, “immigrants” and “mercenaries” and viewed with contempt and suspicion.
 The Chief Minister of West Bengal Mamata Banerjee has gone a step further and added to these list of insults by labelling us as “terrorists.”
 But despite such taunts and labels, our patriotism and dedication to our nation remains unshaken, unwavered and uncontested.

 Perhaps, it is now time to ask of our nation certain fundamental rights and duties as enshrined in our constitution, to be exercised with honour for the Gorkha community of Darjeeling, Dooars and Terai in fulfilling their century old aspiration of separation from the tyrannical regime under Waste Bengal and have a state of their own.